E&O Insurance for Insurance Agents

 E&O policies typically provide coverage for defense costs and damages resulting from a negligent act, error or omission committed by the agent in rendering or failing to render professional services.

-The policies are typically written on a claims made form.
+The policies are only available on a claims made form.

 Claims made policies provide no coverage for claims resulting from an act, error, or omissions which took place before the retroactive date.